Amsterdam Food Tour, Amsterdam

 Proeflokaal Arendsnest

-In one of the most striking sections of the Amsterdam city center, this bar offers waiters who know their wares, great Dutch beers, and suitable snacks to take the edge off the alcohol.
-The beers are largely Belgian-style, so Belgian beer fans won't be disappointed, but there is also a fair number of interesting local craft beers not following any traditional style.
-For the beer drinkers, too, there is a range of Dutch gins to try - ask the staff to recommend one to go with your beer choice.
+In one of the most striking sections of Amsterdam's city center, this bar offers waiters who know their wares, great Dutch beers, and suitable snacks to take the edge off the alcohol.
+The beers are largely Belgian-style, so Belgian beer fans won't be disappointed, but there is also a fair number of interesting local craft beers that don't fit into any traditional style.
+And if you're into gin, they've got Dutch gins as well – just ask the friendly staff to recommend one that pairs perfectly with your beer.

-The outside seating area is small – probably 8 tables at most – but it is right on the canal (one of the most beautiful in Amsterdam) and cozy.
-No blankets or heat lamps, however, so dress accordingly if you want to sit outside.
-And, whatever you do, don't spend too long looking at the printed bottle list and the huge blackboard with the draught beers, or your head might start spinning!
+If you want to sit outside, keep in mind that the outdoor seating area is rather small – probably 8 tables at most – but it is right by the canal (one of the prettiest in Amsterdam) and cozy.
+No warm blankets or heat lamps, though, so dress accordingly if you want to chill out there.
+Oh, and whatever you do, don't spend too long looking at the printed bottle list and the huge blackboard with the draught beers, or your head might start spinning!

 Tip: